Chapter 7. Using Typeclasses

 Word6464-bit unsigned integer

 These are quite a few different numeric types.
-There are some operations, such as addition, that ought to work with all of them.
+There are some operations, such as addition, that work with all of them.
 There are others, such as asin, that only apply to floating-point types.
-Table 7.2, “Selected Numeric Functions and Constants” summarizes the different functions that operate on numeric types, and Table 7.3, “Typeclass Instances for Numeric Types” matches the types with their respective typeclasses.
+Table 6.2, “Selected Numeric Functions and Constants” summarizes the different functions that operate on numeric types, and Table 6.3, “Typeclass Instances for Numeric Types” matches the types with their respective typeclasses.
 As you read that table, keep in mind that Haskell operators are just functions: you can say either (+) 2 3 or 2 + 3 with the same result.
 By convention, when referring to an operator as a function, it is written in parenthesis as seen in this table.

-Table 7.2.
+Table 6.2.
 Selected Numeric Functions and Constants

 ItemTypeModuleDescription